susan-davis/stellar-core/BIBLE.md

 #### Patrol Command
 #### Planetary Command

+Planetary Command manages the Union's starbases, outposts, and planetary installations.

 #### Defence Command

 The Stellar Union prides itself on not keeping a standing fleet of